I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ne-d3d10umddi-d3d11-1ddi-video-processor-format-caps.md

 <p>Similarly, a device that supports deinterlacing is not required to support deinterlacing of palettized formats.
 This capability is indicated by the <b>D3D11_1DDI_VIDEO_PROCESSOR_FORMAT_CAPS_PALETTE_INTERLACED</b>  enumeration value.</p>

-<p>These flags define video processing capabilities that usually are not needed, and that video devices are therefore not required to support.</p>

-<p>The first three flags relate to RGB support for functions that are normally applied to YCbCr video: deinterlacing, color adjustment, and luma keying.
-A device that supports these functions for YCbCr is not required to support them for RGB input.
-Supporting RGB input for these functions is an additional capability, reflected by these constants.
-Note that the driver might convert the input to another color space, perform the indicated function, and then convert the result back to RGB</p>

-<p>Similarly, a device that supports deinterlacing is not required to support deinterlacing of palettized formats.
-This capability is indicated by the <b>D3D11_1DDI_VIDEO_PROCESSOR_FORMAT_CAPS_PALETTE_INTERLACED</b>  enumeration value.</p>

-<p>These flags define video processing capabilities that usually are not needed, and that video devices are therefore not required to support.</p>

-<p>The first three flags relate to RGB support for functions that are normally applied to YCbCr video: deinterlacing, color adjustment, and luma keying.
-A device that supports these functions for YCbCr is not required to support them for RGB input.
-Supporting RGB input for these functions is an additional capability, reflected by these constants.
-Note that the driver might convert the input to another color space, perform the indicated function, and then convert the result back to RGB</p>

-<p>Similarly, a device that supports deinterlacing is not required to support deinterlacing of palettized formats.
-This capability is indicated by the <b>D3D11_1DDI_VIDEO_PROCESSOR_FORMAT_CAPS_PALETTE_INTERLACED</b>  enumeration value.</p>

 ## -requirements
 <table>
 <tr>